Raphi-2Code/Voxel-Engine-Ursina/README.md

 2) run mining-update-working.py

-the mining update is out, but I have to fix one terrain generation bug
+the mining update is out

 the building update is out